episerver/content-b2b-reference/README.md

 6. Update the connectionstrings
 7. When starting the site, the sample content will be imported which contains the site structure of the site.

-After developing locally you can push your code to content cloud through the deployment api <a src="https://docs.developers.optimizely.com/digital-experience-platform/v1.2.0-dxp-cloud-services/docs/deploy-using-powershell">here<a>.
-If you would like to deploy to your own <a src="https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-windows-servers">server</a> or <a src="https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-azure-webapps">cloud instance</a>.
+After developing locally you can push your code to content cloud through the deployment api [here](https://docs.developers.optimizely.com/digital-experience-platform/v1.2.0-dxp-cloud-services/docs/deploy-using-powershell).
+If you would like to deploy to your own [server](https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-windows-servers) or [cloud instance](https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-azure-webapps).

 ![Integration Overview Diagram](https://github.com/episerver/content-b2b-reference/blob/main/diagram.png?raw=true)